March 1, 2017

 Improving sustainability and equity means fostering a deployment of digitalisation which is compatible with the dynamics of the affected ecosystems, where human rights and the democratic rule of law sets the standards for the governance of human societies.
 With this objective, the G20 members should:

-- Foster investments in digitalisation to ensure universal and affordable Internet access and use in the context of the 2030 Sustainable Development Goals Agenda, prioritising women 1 and other digitally excluded groups, and including provisions to evaluate their impact on the ecosystem and on human rights.
-Current figures for 58 low- and middle-income countries show that only one-third have internet that is affordable for the majority of their people2.
-This assessment should include a focus on the mining and manufacturing regions involved in the industrial production of electronic devices, and on the effects of digitalisation on privacy and freedom of expression worldwide, as part of the full range of human rights3.
+- Foster investments in digitalisation to ensure universal and affordable, full Internet access and use in the context of the 2030 Sustainable Development Goals Agenda, prioritising women and other digitally excluded groups, and including provisions to evaluate their impact on the ecosystem and on human rights.
+Current figures for 58 low- and middle-income countries show that only one-third have internet that is affordable for the majority of their people5.
+This assessment should include a focus on the mining and manufacturing regions involved in the industrial production of electronic devices, on the effects of digitalisation in the full range of human rights worldwide including privacy, freedom of expression, and also economic, social and cultural rights6.
 Built-in obsolescence and proprietary standards should be excluded from public procurement, in favor of open source and open standard technologies and those with longer life cycles, and improved energy efficiency.

 - Adopt a sustainable multi-stakeholder approach that ensures participation parity for all involved stakeholders, and compliance to the democratic rule of law, improving the models of the bodies currently setting the standards and legal frameworks that are driving digitalisation, and taking as reference the NETmundial Internet Governance Principles, and the OECD Council Internet Policy-Making Principles.